-The most important thing for women to know is that induction before 39 weeks of gestation—unless medically indicated—is not recommended, whether via induction in the hospital or via natural methods.
+Dr. Shannon M. Clark, a double board certified OB-GYN and maternal-fetal medicine specialist, advises that people wait until week 39 before starting any at-home induction techniques.
+Induction before 39 weeks of gestation—unless medically indicated—is not recommended, whether via induction in the hospital or via natural methods.

-No matter the method, induction of labor may take days in a woman who has never delivered before.
+Last thing: Inducing labor can take days.
+No matter the method, induction of labor can take a long time, especially if this is your first time laboring.
 You should not expect immediate results, nor should you get discouraged if things don't happen as expected.

 1. Nipple stimulation